cardano-foundation/CIPs/CPS-0010/README.md

 Although security tolerances are at an implementors discretion, the potential negative impact on the ecosystem should be taken into account by authors.

-### 2. Interoperable, Optional and Extensible APIs
+### 2. Provide Interoperable, Optional and Extensible APIs
 Future API standards should be connection standard agnostic.
 Meaning API CIP-1234 should work if connection has been initiated via CIP-30 connection or CIP-45, or CIP-4321.